gabesullice/entity_access_policies/README.md

 }
 ```

-## That's Not So Simple
+## "That's not as simple as I had hoped" :(

-But wait, there's more!
+Hold on, there's more!
 You don't have to do _any_ of that if you don't want to.
-There can be other modules that make these plugins for you.
+Other modules can make these plugins for you.
 One such example is the [Attribute-based Access Policies](https://github.com/gabesullice/attribute_access_policies) module.
 It let's you build your own policies in YAML like this:

 ```yaml
 id: 'first_letter_is_a'